-The National Institute of Economic Research (NIER) is a government agency operating under the Ministry of Finance and performs analyses and forecasts of the Swedish and international economy and conducts related research.
+The National Institute of Economic Research (NIER) is a government agency operating under the Ministry of Finance.
+We perform analyses and forecasts of the Swedish and international economy as a basis for economic policy in Sweden, and conduct related research.

-An assignment may take the form of a study or a model simulation to describe the effects of a change in economic policy or economic shocks of various kinds.
+A commission might take the form of a study or a model simulation to describe the effects of a change in economic policy or economic shocks of various kinds.

 Examples of completed commissions include macroeconomic calculations and environmental supplements to the report of the Long Term Planning Commission, analyses of the effects of shorter working hours, and studies of the impact of demographic changes on government expenditure.